Reid Blackwelder, M.D., FAAFP

 I grew up on a farm in northern Illinois, just outside of the suburban sprawl of Chicago.
 I attended college locally at Northern Illinois University, and medical school at the Chicago College of Osteopathic Medicine.
 While I did enjoy my time moving to progressively more urban environments, I next ventured to the Amish country in Lancaster Pennsylvania for residency training.
 While the training was excellent, I wanted to further develop areas within family medicine I found most interesting, and decided to stay an additional year to complete a faculty development fellowship.
 During this year I dedicated the majority of my time and efforts to sports medicine, inpatient medicine, and osteopathic manipulation.

-The next step in my journey began with my wife looking for a school to attend, and ended with finding what I consider the perfect job opportunity for me.
-I promise I am not overtly selfish... but together we decided to accept the opportunity to enjoy the outdoor activities, beautiful weather, and wonderful people northeast Tennessee offers.
-Please feel free to contact me to discuss sports, outdoor activities, food, recycling, or even something you may be interested in...
-Meet Dr. Brummel
+The next step in my journey began with my wife looking for a graduate school to attend and ended with us both finding a wonderful opportunity to grow and live in the region.
+We have enjoyed the outdoor activities, the beautiful weather and the excellent education for our children.
+Please feel free to contact me to discuss sports, outdoor activities, food, sustainable living, or anything you are interested in.

 Greg Cooper, M.D.